katajakasa/audiostash/README.md

 6. Connect with browser to your server to the port you defined in settings.py.
 7. Enjoy!

-For proxying with nginx, there is a skeleton config file in deploy/audiostasn.nginx
-For autostarting with systemd, there are service files in deploy/audiostash-scand.service and deploy/audiostash-webui.service.
+For proxying with nginx, there is a skeleton config file in deploy/audiostasn.nginx For autostarting with systemd, there are service files in deploy-directory.

 License
 -------